richardcavell/wrap/Readme.txt

 mentioned in K&R 2nd edition, including backspace, tab, vertical tab, carriage return, and unprintable characters.
 It also handles extremely long lines.
 It is written in standard C89.
+It will only work with "narrow" characters, and assumes that your output text is monospaced.

 To build with GNU Make, type "make".
 To run, run the "wrap" program in the top-level directory.
 To